onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     npm run dev

-The browser should now display the physics formulas in the conventional mathematical format:
+The browser should now render the physics formulas in a proper mathematical format: